backdrop-contrib/ISBN2node/README.txt

 title.
 The first 10 will be shown with ISBN's, authors and a sample of the cover if possible, and you can then select one and continue to add it as in an ISBN-search.

-This is the absolutely first instance of this module, and still just a crude sketch.
-I have used it intensively to create a register of my own books, and it basically seems to work as intended.

 Future
 ------------------------------